mruby/mruby/doc/api/mruby.h.md

 ```C
 MRB_API struct RClass *mrb_define_class(mrb_state *, const char*, struct RClass*);
 ```
-Creates a new class.
+Defines a new class.
 If you're creating a gem it may look something like this:

 ```C
 void mrb_example_gem_init(mrb_state* mrb) {